Nsustain/.github/profile/README.md

 support without spending any money.
 We get real-world, exciting, fun problems to solve!

-This is why we made this into a non-profit organization.
-We’re planning on running this organization as long as we can, hopefully our lifetime.
-We love using our skills for the betterment of environmental sustainability.
-We're honored to help you.
+Our goal is to use our skills and expertise to make a positive impact on the environment, while also providing valuable experience and opportunities for our volunteers.
+We believe that by working closely with those who have a deep understanding of the challenges facing the environment, we can develop innovative solutions that address these issues and make a lasting difference.
+We are committed to running Nsustain for as long as we can, and we are honored to have the opportunity to use our skills to make a positive impact on the world.

 <br>